Upstream-Research/records.net/README.md

 Revised: 2018-09-21 (db)

-_(20180914 (db) Warning: this is unstable and somewhat untested code.
+_(20180921 (db) Warning: this is "alpha" quality code.
+It works, but it is not yet ready for use in a production environment.
 It has been released in the interest of getting it out into the community, where people can see it and perhaps take an interest in it.)_